-PIMCO All Asset Portfolio seeks maximum real return, consistent with preservation of real capital and prudent investment management, by investing under normal circumstance substantially all of its assets in the least expensive class of shares of any actively managed or smart beta funds (including mutual funds or exchange-traded funds) of PIMCO Funds, PIMCO ETF Trust or PIMCO Equity Series, each an affiliated open-end investment company, except other funds of funds and PIMCO California Municipal Intermediate Value Fund, PIMCO California Municipal Opportunistic Value Fund, PIMCO National Municipal Opportunistic Value Fund (collectively, "Underlying PIMCO Funds") and does not invest directly in stocks or bonds of other issuers.
-Research Affiliates, the Portfolio's asset allocation sub-adviser, determines how the Portfolio allocates and reallocates its asset allocation sub-adviser seeks concurrent exposure to a broad spectrum of asset classes.
+PIMCO All Asset Portfolio seeks maximum real return. consistent with preservation of real capital and prudent investment management, by investing under normal circumstance substantially all of its assets in the least expensive class of shares of any actively managed or smart beta funds (including mutual funds or exchangetraded funds) of PIMCO Funds, PIMCO ETF Trust or PIMCO Equity Series, each an affiliated open-end investment company, except other funds of funds and PIMCO California Municipal Intermediate Value Fund, PIMCO California Municipal Opportunistic Value Fund, PIMCO National Municipal Intermediate Value Fund and PIMCO National Municipal Opportunistic Value Fund (collectively, "Underlying PIMCO Funds") and does not invest directly in stocks or bonds of other issuers.
+Research Affiliates, the Portfolio's asset allocation sub-adviser, determines how the Portfolio allocates and reallocates its assets among the Underlying PIMCO Funds.
+In doing so, the asset allocation sub-adviser seeks concurrent exposure to a broad spectrum of asset classes.
 In addition to investing in Underlying PIMCO Funds, at the discretion of PIMCO and without shareholder approval, the Portfolio may invest in additional Underlying PIMCO Funds created in the future.
 Portfolio strategies may change from time to time.
 Please refer to the Portfolio's current prospectus for more information regarding the Portfolio's strategy.